BodenmillerGroup/steinbock/docs/cli/segmentation.md

 ## Cellpose

-!!! danger "Experimental feature"
-    This is an experimental feature and is only available in the `-cellpose` flavors of the *steinbock* Docker container.
+!!!
+This feature is only available in the `-cellpose` flavors of the *steinbock* Docker container.

     Segmentation using cellpose likely requires fine-tuning of parameters, e.g. using steinbock command-line interface options.